OSINT

 Civil Unrest

 When people take to the streets — peacefully or otherwise.
 From a candlelight vigil to a city-wide riot, from organised crime crackdowns to mass arrests.
-If a crowd is forming and tensions are rising, this is where you'll find it.

 storm